jessegrabowski/gEconpy/README.md

 ## Basic Basics
 A .GCN file uses an easy-to-read syntax.
 Whitespace is not meaningful - lines are terminated with a ";", so long equations can be split into multiple lines for readability.
 There are no reserved keywords* to avoid -- feel free to write beta instead of betta!

 Model variables are written with a name followed by square brackets, as in `U[]`.
 The square brackets give the time index the variable enters with.
 Following Dynare conventions, capital stock `K[-1]` enters with a lag, while all other variables enter in the present.
 Expectations are denoted by wrapping variables with `E[]`, as in `E[U[1]]` for expected utility at t+1.
 So I lied, there are a couple reserved keywords (hence the asterisk).
+Finally, you can refer directly to steady-state values as `K[ss]`.

 Parameters are written exactly as variables, except they have no square brackets `[]`.